Wilson Harris: Literary technique

 His writing has been called ambitiously experimental and his narrative structure is described as "multiple and flexible".
 Common metafiction framing techniques in his novels include dreams and dreams within dreams (as in the Guyana Quartet (1985) and The Dark Jester (2001)), tropes from epic poetry, found or received archival material (such as the asylum journals analysed by the narrator in The Waiting Room (1966) or The Angel at the Gate(1982), or the papers of Idiot Nameless in Companions of the Day and Night (1975)), and the repeated use of the same characters across different novel-universes (such as the da Silva twins from Palace, who reappear throughout the oeuvre, for example in Da Silva Da Silva's Cultivated Wilderness (1977)).

 Harris categorized his innovations and literary techniques as quantum fiction.
 In a July 2010 interview with Michael Gilkes, he said: "I came to the idea of a quantum reality through the kind of landscape I was dealing with.
 You had trees, rivers, cliffs, human beings, waterfalls and you had various opposites in them.
 There were opposites in the land, in the rivers, in the waterfalls, and in order to write about this I had to find a method which I later discovered was a quantum reality.
 At the time when I wrote Palace I knew nothing of quantum physics.
 Later on I used the idea consciously, since I had already opened myself to it.
 It runs through all my novels."
 He uses the definition in The Carnival Trilogy and in the final novel, The Four Banks of the River of Space.

+With respect to the writing process, Harris seemed to engage in an extensive cycle of re-writing, and an open format that allows for the incorporation into the novel of a variety of materials.
+This approach aligns him well with literary movements in the Caribbean that draw on cyclical re-writing and incorporation of many literary genres, including Haitian spiralism, and situates him, more generally, in an experimental literary space.
+More research should be done with primary sources such as Harris's notebooks and manuscripts to trace how phrases and sentences evolve across cycles of re-writing, and how the sentence-level writing process interacts with the larger-scale narrative considerations and techniques.

 Death and legacy

 Harris died on 8 March 2018, at his home in Chelmsford, England, of natural causes.
 The centenary of his birth was celebrated by the Bocas Lit Fest.
+A portion of Harris's personal library is preserved in the Rare Books Department at Cambridge University Library, at the shelfmark CCA-E.80.
+The Harry Ransom Center at the University of Texas Austin houses a significant collection of Harris's manuscript archive and correspondence archive, Manuscript Collection MS-01848.

+Harris is the foremost mythopoetic writer of the Caribbean.
+While his work has fallen into a degree of obscurity, his influence and importance can't be overstated.
+After Edgar Mittelholzer, Harris was the second Caribbean writer to successfully make a living from his words.